Local marketing agreement: Consolidation

 The most common use of an LMA in television broadcasting is to create a "virtual duopoly", where the stations operated under the agreement are consolidated into a single entity.
 The operations of the stations can be streamlined for cost-effectiveness through the sharing of resources, such as facilities, advertising sales, personnel and programming.
-Many broadcasters that engage in the practice believe that such agreements are beneficial to the survival of television stations – especially in smaller markets, where the overall audience reach is considerably less than that of markets that are centered upon densely populated metropolitan areas, and the cost savings achieved through the consolidation of resources and staff may be necessary to fund a station's continued operation.
+Many broadcasters that engage in the practice believe that such agreements are beneficial to the survival of television stations—especially in smaller markets, where the overall audience reach is considerably less than that of markets that are centered upon densely populated metropolitan areas, and the cost savings achieved through the consolidation of resources and staff may be necessary to fund a station's continued operation.

-Sharing agreements may also be used as a loophole to control television stations in situations where it is legally impossible to own them outright.
-For instance, FCC regulations only allowed a single company to own more than one full-powered television station in a given market if there are at least eight distinct station owners, and also prohibits the ownership of two or more of the four highest-rated stations (based on total day viewership) in a market.
+Sharing agreements have also been used as a loophole to control television stations in situations where it was legally impossible to own them outright.
+For instance, FCC regulations only allowed a single company to own more than one full-powered television station in a given market if there were at least eight distinct station owners, and also prohibited the ownership of two or more of the four highest-rated stations (based on total day viewership) in a market.
 An LMA or similar agreement does not affect the ownership of the station's license, meaning that they do not require the approval of the FCC to establish, and the two stations are still legally considered separate operations from a licensing standpoint.
 Both Tribune Media and the Gannett Company were required to use shared services agreements as a similar loophole to take control of certain stations in their respective 2013 purchases of Local TV and Belo, as they did not have exemptions to the FCC's newspaper cross-ownership restrictions in the affected markets.
-Both companies have since spun out their publishing arms as independent companies; the Tribune Publishing Company and Gannett Company.
-Tegna, who holds the former Gannett's broadcasting and digital media properties, re-acquired the licenses for most of the affected stations following the split.
-On November 16, 2017, under the Trump administration, the FCC voted in favor of removing the requirement for a market to still have eight distinct station owners in order to allow duopolies, but the prohibition of owning two of the top four stations in a market remains.
+Both companies have since spun off their publishing arms as independent companies; the Tribune Publishing Company and Gannett Company.
+Tegna, which held the former Gannett's broadcasting and digital media properties, re-acquired the licenses for most of the affected stations following the split.
+On November 16, 2017, under the Trump administration, the FCC voted in favor of removing the requirement for a market to still have eight distinct station owners in order to allow duopolies, but the prohibition of owning two of the top four stations in a market remained.

 Broadcasters could also collect carriage fees for the stations they operate under sharing agreements on behalf of their owner, often bundling its carriage agreements with those of stations they own outright.
 This could, especially in LMAs between two stations affiliated with the "major" networks, allow the broadcaster to charge higher fees for retransmission consent to television providers for carrying the stations, which could result in smaller cable companies not being able to afford the higher fees imposed.
 Cable television providers advocated barring sharing agreements between television stations for this particular reason.
 In the United States, the FCC no longer allows broadcasters to collude with one another in negotiating retransmission consent fees.